Skip to main content

 When money is tight and times get tough, business owners can sometimes start grasping.
 The thought process is, “If we pick up this widget, we can sell $100,000 worth.” or “Let’s put this on sale and see if we can get the people that said no.” But at what cost?
 If you start by focusing on your core customers, the questions you want to consider are:

 • What are your core customers experiencing now?
 Are they even worried about the market?
-Is this the normal time they purchase their product or service, or is there a specific event that always drives their purchasing decisions (think anniversary, major holiday, graduation, etc.)?
+Is this the typical time they purchase their product or service, or is there a specific event that consistently drives their purchasing decisions (e.g., an anniversary, major holiday, graduation)?

 • What do they need to hear, see, and read from your organization to make a purchase now?

-• If sales have slowed, what does the core customer need to get back in the buying cycle?
+• If sales have slowed, what do the core customers need to get back in the buying cycle?

-Oftentimes, your marketing needs to remind your customers about the value of your good or service.
-If your product or service is solving their pain points and problems, the marketing should always lead with that and then explain how the cost of the solution is a great value because it solves their problem.
+Often, your marketing needs to remind your customers about the value of your goods or services.
+If your product or service solves their pain points and problems, the marketing should always lead with that, then explain how the solution’s cost offers great value because it solves their problem.

 3. Consistency is Key

 This is the hardest part of running a business.
-Make sure you are regularly connecting with your customers on the media platforms they use.
-Every day there are dozens of tasks that need to be accomplished to keep things running smoothly.
+Make sure you regularly connect with your customers on the media platforms they use.
+Every day, dozens of tasks need to be completed to keep things running smoothly.
 Marketing can often end up at the bottom of the list.
 If you have not clearly defined your core customers, the number of advertising options can be overwhelming.
 Social media?
 An ad in a magazine or newspaper?
 Spend money on ads, or try to get earned media?
 It is a lot to think about.

 The most important thing to remember is that your core customer will help you identify and adjust your marketing and sales needs as the economy continues to shift.
-Only by understanding your customers and how your product or service solves their problems can you start to make moves to protect your business’s bottom line.
+Only by understanding your customers and how your product or service solves their problems can you begin taking steps to protect your business’s bottom line.

 Sources: https://online.hbs.edu/blog/post/target-audience-in-marketing